Siirry suoraan sisältöön

 Sustainable development

-In Helsinki, services work well and nature is near – for most citizens Helsinki is the best place to live, work and live a life that is their own.
-For many, tough, everyday life looks different.
-In order to make Helsinki an even happier and more equal and city to live in, it is important to look at the sustainability of urban development from several perspectives – people, environment and economics.
+In Helsinki, services work and nature is close.
+Consequently, for most residents, Helsinki is the best place to live and work in, and to live a life of their own preferences.
+However, many people’s everyday life is a different story.
+In order for Helsinki to develop into an even more equal and happy city to live in, it is important to examine the sustainability of urban development from a variety of perspectives — people, environment, culture and economy.

-Sustainable development is a continuous and controlled social change in cities and municipalities, that is happening globally, regionally and locally.
-The aim is to secure opportunities for a good life for present and future generations.
-Development cannot be sustainable without limited and rational use of natural resources at the same time.
+Sustainable development means a constant and controlled process of societal change taking place globally, regionally and locally in cities and municipalities, the objective being to secure good living conditions for the current and future generations.
+Development cannot be sustainable if the finiteness and sensible use of natural resources are not taken into consideration in the process.

 Read more